By nature, human beings seek happiness and fulfillment in life.

 If only we can convince ourselves all failures are temporary, we can gather the strength to strive again and in a better way.

-- Very little is needed to make a happy life; it is all within yourself, in your way of thinking.
+Very little is needed to make a happy life; it is all within yourself, in your way of thinking.– Marcus Aurelius

-These Stoic principles can be a great means to identify the necessary changes we need to make to our mindset and routines, to enable us have the life we dream to have.
-Through these principles, the Stoics can teach us how to open up our mind to our full potential.
+These Stoic principles can be a means to help us identify the changes we need to make in our mindset and routines, as we could gradually build up the life we dream of.
+Through these principles, the Stoics can teach us how to open our minds and see our full potential.

 • • •